zjmyue/fracdiff/README.md

 spx_diff
 ```

-The result looks like this (same with the one at the top):
+The result looks like this:

 ![spx](./sample/spx.png)